 It’s a trend with staying power, too: Almost three-fourths of all employees work in such an office.
 But do open offices work?

-Like anything in business, there are plusses and minuses to open office plans.
+Like anything in business, there are plusses and minuses to open office spaces plans.
 They do encourage collaboration and learning.
 They do cut costs and boost daily enhancements such as light flow.
-But open offices have their drawbacks, too.
+But open office spaces have their drawbacks, too.

-Here are some ways to gauge differences between the two.
+Here are some ways to gauge the differences between the two.